-Areas and properties that have been susceptible to flooding over the last 20 years, based on local knowledge and householder's experience, are highlighted on the map at Annex A (Restricted Distribution).
+- 3.13 Areas and properties that have been susceptible to flooding over the last 20 years, based on local knowledge and householder's experience, are highlighted on the map at Annex A (Restricted Distribution).
 It is important to realise that this is based on historical data and previous flooding events.
-It does not necessarily mean that flooding of any of these properties will occur and it does not take into account actions that may have been taken by individual property owners to alleviate flooding, unless the details of these changes have been passed to the EPC.

-The Environment Agency have now published details of perceived flood risk on their website, which is available to all.
-The link is: www.flood-warning-information-service.gov.uk/long-term-flood-risk/map option for Depth and Velocity you get the worst case scenario, as shown above.

-Once you are into the website you will need to put your post-code in for your local flood risk map.
+It does not necessarily mean that flooding of any of these properties will occur and it does not take into account actions that may have been taken by individual property owners or landowners to alleviate flooding, unless the details of these changes have been passed to the EPC. - 3.14 The Environment Agency have now published details of perceived flood risk on their website and is available to all.
+The link is: www.flood-warning-information.service.gov.uk - 3.15 Once you are into the website put in your post-code in for your local flood risk map.
 An example of what is available is shown below.
 The coloured map on the website is worth looking at, especially if you consider yourself to be at risk.